 Section 127A-12(b)(16), HRS, directing all state agencies and officers to cooperate with and extend their services, materials, and facilities as may be required to assist in emergency response efforts.

 Section 127A-16, HRS, activating the Major Disaster Fund.

-This (Proclamation) does not apply to the United States government.
+This (Proclamation) does not apply to the United States government or its employees and its contractors conducting official government business.

 II.
 Act with Care